jepemo/awesome-complexity/README.md

 [**Complex Human Dynamics: From Mind to Societies**](https://amzn.to/2WvYdVU) by Andrzej Nowak, Katarzyna Winkowska-Nowak and David Brée - Research topics in these fields into the language of nonlinear, dynamic and complex systems.

+[**From Matter to Life: Information and Causality**](https://amzn.to/2GlQtAn) by Sara Imari Walker, Paul C. W. Davies, George F. R. Ellis - This book addresses the role of information in life, and how it can make a difference to what we know about the world.

+[**Growing Artificial Societies: Social Science from the Bottom Up**](https://amzn.to/2WCjVHE) by J. M. Epstein and R. L. Axtell

+[**Introduction to Econophysics: Correlations and Complexity in Finance**](https://amzn.to/2Sj43KX) by R. N. Mantegna and H. E. Stanley - Statistical physics concepts such as stochastic dynamics, short- and long-range correlations, self-similarity and scaling, permit an understanding of the global behavior of economic systems.

+### Artificial Life

+[**Introduction to Artificial Life**](https://amzn.to/2WARCtb) by Chris Adami - Theoretical groundwork for understanding the dynamics of systems of self-replicating information, as well as the results of initial experiments carried out with artificial living systems based on this paradigm.

 ### Chaos and Fractals

 [**Chaos: Making a New Science**](https://amzn.to/2WAtaYV) by [James Gleick](https://es.wikipedia.org/wiki/James_Gleick) - Describes the Mandelbrot set, Julia sets, and Lorenz attractors without using complicated mathematics.
 It portrays the efforts of dozens of scientists whose separate work contributed to the developing field.
 The text remains in print and is widely used as an introduction to the topic for the mathematical layperson.